stanford-cs248/draw-svg/README.md

 We have provided you with a couple of examples of subdividing complex, smooth complex shapes into much simpler triangles in `/subdiv`.
 (Subdivision is something you will dig into in great detail in Assignment 2).
 You can see subdivision in action as you step though the test files we provided.

 In addition to what you have implemented already, the [SVG Basic Shapes](http://www.w3.org/TR/SVG/shapes.html) also include circles and ellipses.
 We may support these features by converting them to triangulated polygons.
 But if we zoom in on the edges, there will be a point at which the approximation breaks down and the image no longer will look like a smooth curve.
 Triangulating more finely can be costly as a large number of triangles may be necessary to get a good approximation.
 Is there a better way to sample these shapes?
-For example, implement `drawEllipse` in `drawsvg.cpp`.
+For example, implement `drawEllipse` in `software_renderer.cpp`.

 ### Friendly Advice from your TAs